nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+# User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+RecruitIn is a desktop app for recruiters in Singapore to keep track of the plethora of clients with different skill sets, availability and experience.
+It is optimized for quick text-based inputs via a Command Line Interface (CLI) while still having the ease of use of a Graphical User Interface (GUI).
+This product will make recruiters’ lives easier through categorisation and filter features to easily access candidates they have in mind.

 * Table of Contents
 {:toc}